ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 #### Goroutines

 Tracks the total number of active goroutines being used by Geth.
-Goroutines are lighweight threads managed by the Go runtime, they allow processes to execute concurrently.
+Goroutines are lightweight threads managed by the Go runtime, they allow processes to execute concurrently.

 ![The goroutine panel](/images/docs/grafana/goroutines.png)